miroi/DIRAC_scripts/local_runs/rug_nl/peregrine_hpc_rug_nl/dirac_runs/test_runs/benchmark_runs/readme.rst

 One can see (in Table :ref:`mytable`) that better performance is obtained with the Intel17-MKL compilation settings.

-For this testing system, the fastest calculation is with 6 OpenMPI threads, where for each mpi-thread there are 4 MKL threads by keeping total number of CPUs,6x4=24.
+For this testing system, the fastest calculation is with 6 OpenMPI threads, where for each mpi-thread there are 4 MKL omp threads by keeping total number of CPUs,6x4=24.

 Higher number of threads may be causing communication overhead and thus performance slowdown, as we see for 12 and 24 threads.